 Use Personalization to Build Trust

 As in any line of insurance (or any kind of sales for that matter), building trust and rapport with prospects is essential to a final expense insurance sale.
 Personalizing your scripts offers an opportunity to do so from the outset of any conversation.
 In fact, 80% of customers are more likely to make a purchase when businesses offer a personalized experience.
-To do so, identify areas of your script that can be customized and improved with the inclusion of customer data from your CRM.
+To do so, identify areas of your final expense script that can be customized and improved with the inclusion of customer data from your CRM.

 React in Real Time with Dynamic Scripting

-With the ability to incorporate tried-and-true rebuttals, key qualifying questions, and compliant messaging, final expense sales teams simply can’t afford to miss out on dynamic scripting’s ability to boost conversations.
+With the ability to incorporate tried-and-true final expense script rebuttals, key qualifying questions, and compliant messaging, final expense sales teams simply can’t afford to miss out on dynamic scripting’s ability to boost conversations.
 Plus, when combined with AI-powered call center QA tools, teams can discover patterns in conversations that are driving conversions and use this info to improve their scripts.

 The Call Is Crucial, but the In-Person Appointment Still Can Be Too

-When possible, orient your scripts toward securing an in-person appointment to close a sale, particularly with high-intent leads.
+When possible, orient your final expense closing scripts toward securing an in-person appointment to conclude a sale, particularly with high-intent leads.
 Many prospects are answering the phone in a defensive posture.
 Waste no time in reminding them that they requested more information from you in the opening of your script, and quickly follow up by proposing a time to meet and go over plans.
 Even if a lead is against holding an in-person presentation, this aggressive opening helps agents stay on the front foot and puts them in a position to offer alternatives such as a follow-up call or email, or even a virtual presentation.

 Don’t Avoid the Emotional